alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 Within Google, we support a complex developer organization.
 As shown in Figure 18-2, each PA consists of multiple product groups that each contain multiple products.
 The SRE organization shadows the developer organization hierarchically, with shared priorities and best practices at each level.
 This model works when all teams in a group, or all groups in a PA, share the same or similar specific business goals, and when every product group has both a product leader and an SRE lead.

-If your organization has multiple SRE teams, you’ll need to group them in some way.
-The two main approaches we’ve seen work well are:
+If your organization has multiple SRE teams, you'll need to group them in some way.
+The two main approaches we've seen work well are:

-- Group the teams within a product, so they don’t have to coordinate with too many different developer teams.
+- Group the teams within a product, so they don't have to coordinate with too many different developer teams.
-- Group the teams within a technology stack (e.g., “storage” or “networking”).
+- Group the teams within a technology stack (e.g., "storage" or "networking").

 ### Adapting SRE Team Structures to Changing Circumstances